Ifield Community College

 Ifield Community College (ICC) is a maintained comprehensive secondary school in Crawley, England, for pupils aged 11 to 18, containing approximately 1200 pupils.

 Admissions

-It has around 1000 pupils in years 7 to 13, including over 100 in its sixth form.
+It has around 1200 pupils in all years, including over 100 in its sixth form.
 It is situated in the west of Crawley, next to the A23.
 Ifield railway station is nearby to the south.
-The school is comprehensive, providing education for around 1200 pupils aged between 11 and 18 of all abilities.
+The school is comprehensive, providing education for pupils aged between 11 and 18 of all abilities.

+The school tends to be highly oversubscribed, and so prioritization for students focuses on students with EHCP plans naming Ifield Community College, students who reside in Bewbush, Ifield, Gossops Green, West Green, Langley Green, Gatwick and parts of County Oak, and students with siblings who already attend the school.

 History

 The school has history dating back to 1852 – nearly 100 years before the coming of the new town.
 It began as a free school opened by Mrs Sarah Robinson in the village of Crawley.
 A new building was opened in 1854 in what was later to become known as Robinson Road in honour of the teacher.
 In 1953, the school lost its primary-aged pupils with the opening of the new West Green county junior and infants' school.
 Many older pupils were moved to the newly opened Hazelwick School with the remainder transferring to the new Sarah Robinson secondary modern School buildings opened on the Ifield campus in 1956.